 I didn’t want to leave Evan out.
 He’s designed these gorgeous black and gold images called the Paris Travelers series, celebrating “the things you do over the things you see.”
 All four locations depicted, The Eiffel Tower, Arc de Triomphe, Notre Dame and Pont Neuf, “serve only as architectural backdrops to Paris’ pedestrian pleasures.”

 The Paris Traveler series is available as prints, cards and notebooks.
-Grab a set of each and then get your hands on Nicole’s 2014 calendar.
+Grab a set of each, they’re totally worth it.
 By the time you’re done, you’ll be ready to plan that dream trip.
 Or at least you’ll be ready to dream about it.
 Let Nicole and Evan know what you think of their work on Twitter at @obviousstate or in the comments below.